 Baby blue tables and white chairs make up the al fresco dining at Sempati located on a pedestrian lane in Old Town.
 Food is solid, but menu offerings are similar to most of the restaurants in town – a mix of fresh seafood and classic Turkish dishes.

 This is my favorite restaurant in Kas.
 The fresh seafood is absolutely delicious, but it’s the ambiance that really makes dinner here special.
 Tables occupy an airy open courtyard surrounded by Greek-style stone walls accented with red and turquoise shutters and trim.
 Fairylights illuminate the courtyard in the evenings, and it’s the dreamiest setting for dinner.

 While everything within Old Town is walking distance, visiting Kas with a car is a much more complete experience.
 A rental car makes a slew of day trip options possible, as well as access to outlying beaches and the hotels on the Kas Peninsula.
-We rented a car from the Dalaman Airport, and Kas was a stop on our road trip through this part of Turkey.
+There is a small paid parking lot on the waterfront to park when visiting Old Town.

 The closest airports to Kas are Dalaman Airport (two hours by car) and Antalya Airport (three hours by car).
 I flew from Istanbul to Dalaman, where I rented a car, and Kas was my first stop on a roadtrip through western Turkey.
 Driving to Kas was very easy and straightforward.

 The coastline of this stretch of Turkey is stunning.